 Management of the spinal injury is very challenging at the same time quite often frustrating.
-The definite protocol for management of spine injuries is yet to be established.
-These patients require individualized care for their rehabilitation and can be achieved at full-fledged spinal center.
+A definite protocol for the management of spine injuries is yet to be established.
+These patients require individualized care for their rehabilitation and can be achieved at a full-fledged spinal center.

 This study had an average age of 40.58 years with male dominance, which is comparable to other studies.
-The explanation to this can be that, the young- middle age group of population are often indulge in outdoor activities.
+The explanation for this can be that the young- middle age group of the population often indulges in outdoor activities.
 1,2

-In our study there is male predominance of the patients, which is comparable to most of the studies.
-This is again in agreement with world literature and can be explained by the simple fact that majority of male are bread winner of the family, for which they have to travel, work in industries etc and so they tend to get more injuries. ^{1,2}
+In our study, there is a male predominance of the patients, which is comparable to most of the studies.
+This is again in agreement with world literature and can be explained by the simple fact that the majority of the male is the breadwinner of the family, for which they have to travel, work in industries, etc and so they tend to get more injuries. ^{1,2}

-Most of the patients who had fall were labor by occupation.
+Most of the patients who had fallen were labor by occupation.
 This can be explained that the fall from height could be related to safety measures they had while working on site.

-Our study maximum number of patients had fracture of Thoraco-lumbar junction (T11- 10.3%, T12- 27.5%, L1- 31.3%, L2- 24.1%).
-Chung OM 3 reported that the most common site of involvement were L1 (35 cases) and L2 (31 cases), Dr.Nitin Kansal et al 4 and N Basheer et al 5also found L1 vertevbra to be commonly involved in thoracolumbar spine injuries.
-Roman Pfeifer et al 6 noted that most patients had an isolated vertebral body fracture at thoraco-lumbar junction (L1 and D12).
-Alvine et al 11 found that 70% of fractures were between the level of T11 - L2; Sasso et al 7 and Razak et al 8 had similar findings with 80% and 92% fractures were between the level of T11 - L2, respectively.
+Our study maximum number of patients had fracture of thoracolumbar junction (T11- 10.3%, T12- 27.5%, L1- 31.3%, L2- 24.1%).
+Chung OM 8 reported that the most common site of involvement was L1 (35 cases) and L2 (31 cases), Dr.Nitin Kansal et al 9 and N Basheer et al 10 also found L1 vertebra to be commonly involved in thoracolumbar spine injuries.
+Roman Pfeifer et al 11 noted that most patients had an isolated vertebral body fracture at the thoracolumbar junction (L1 and D12).
+Alvine et al 16 found that 70% of fractures were between the level of T11 - L2; Sasso et al 12 and Razak et al 13 had similar findings with 80% and 92% fractures were between the level of T11 - L2, respectively.